TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 The OAuth user interface needs to be configured with at least the canonical URL and the base URL of the Identity Server's HTTP API.
 The canonical URL needs to be the full URL of the UI, and looks like `https://thethings.example.com/oauth`.
 The base URL of the Identity Server's HTTP API looks like `https://thethings.example.com/api/v3`.

 - `is.oauth.ui.canonical-url`: The page canonical URL
+- `is.oauth.ui.console-url`: The URL that points to the root of the Console
 - `is.oauth.ui.is.base-url`: Base URL to the HTTP API
+- `is.oauth.ui.is.enabled`: Enable this API (default `true`)

 If you do not want to serve the OAuth user interface on `/oauth`, you may customize the mount path.